gtwy/CloudBot-Plugins/README.md

 Today, the [MaxQ bot's source code](https://github.com/jclishman/maxq-irc-bot) is public and available for you to use.
 It's a from-scratch bot that lacks the plug-and-play usability of CloudBot.
 No source code from that project has been used on this project.
 (In fact, I only looked through his code for the first time quite recently.)

 Because I want to do things above and beyond the limited features of MaxQ, including utilize other CloudBot plugins, my plugin project will continue to be updated and maintained.
-Thanks for checking it out!
+Thanks for taking a look!

 ## How to use
 Install all necessary prerequisites linked in the table above.